A Couples Negril Review and what to expect at this all-inclusive resort.

 I think everyone’s biggest complaint about the whole trip is that there were five couples, so 10 of us, and they only would seat parties of 8 or smaller.
 So we never got to sit together except at lunch at the Grill when we move the tables around ourselves.

 We also went to Rick’s Cafe.
 I know people love it, but it was not my scene at all.
-It was kind of a rainy afternoon and I wasn’t jumping off the cliff nor did I want to sit in the loud humid open air bar.
+It was kind of a rainy afternoon and I wasn’t jumping off the cliff nor did I want to sit in the loud, humid, open-air bar.
 I told Ricky that I was so uncomfortable there.
 My comfort zone includes fancy restaurants and not loud bars.

 Definitely, take your sunscreen and bug spray.
 And if you run out of bug spray like we did you’ll have to buy $15 bug spray because the mosquitoes up in the canopy are ridiculous.
 Ziplining was super fun.
 I would highly recommend that.
 Also, the zip line guides were hilarious.
 They kept everybody laughing the whole time.
 Don’t forget some cash to tip your zipline team.

-When you participate in any of the activities you get Resort dollars that you can use bid on prizes.
+When you participate in any of the activities you get resort dollars that you can use bid on prizes.
 I got a cool necklace with magnets so it can be a necklace or bracelet.

 Since it is in Jamaica there’s a lot of marijuana around.
 I don’t remember the resort necessarily smelling of it, but the beach did.
 There were people walking up and down the beach selling it and bracelets, and flags, and whatever.
 They weren’t pushy and in your face though, at least on the resort.
 The exception was one guy who one of our friends in our group told him that if he found us the next day we would all buy a bracelet from him.
 So you better believe he found us.

 We even had a couples massage there.
 I’m not big into massages.
 I’ve never actually gone to get one.
 I’m insecure about my body and I don’t want strangers touching it.
 But I figured we were in Jamaica, and I was never going to see this person again so it was fine.
 That massage was amazing.
-I only have the ones in my husband gets to compare it to but she didn’t hurt me.
+I only have the ones in my husband gives to compare it to but she didn’t hurt me.
 Haha.
 Anyone else’s husband say that he’s barely touching you and it feels like he’s digging in as hard as he can?

-The shovel back is another 90 minutes.
+The shuttle back is another 90 minutes.
 This time I was prepared with some Dramamine.
 It helped a little.
 I had also brought some preggy pop drops because I figured I would get some nausea.
 I might need to go get something stronger for the next time we have a long shuttle ride.
 Or maybe we need to splurge for the helicopter.
 There was a helicopter option to take you from the airport and land down at the other end of the island near the resorts.

 The airport there was business as usual.
 You can buy any alcohol you want to take home with you.
 The signs there say the US allows you to bring two bottles per person.
 I would double check with the Customs website.
 We brought three bottles with us and the Customs agent told us it was two bottles total so they were supposed to charge us for the third one but he wasn’t going to.